SEVA77/circuitjs1/README.md

 * Maven 3+
 * [Web2Executable](https://github.com/jyapayne/Web2Executable) or [nw-builder](https://github.com/nwutils/nw-builder) (more preferably)

-Simply run `mvn install` from the circuitjs1 directory to build the project.
+Simply run `mvn clean install` from the circuitjs1 directory to build the project.
 Project directory after compilation for further building or debugging: `target/site`

 After compiling the web application, you can then compile it into the local executables for a variety of platforms with the help of NW.js.
 To build this program on NW.js you will need a [Web2Executable](https://github.com/jyapayne/Web2Executable) or [nw-builder](https://github.com/nwutils/nw-builder).
 Command to compile the program via nw-builder: